 - Cool compresses to reduce inflammation and pain

 Surgery may be needed to drain an abscess.

 Prompt treatment with antibiotics usually leads to a complete recovery.
 It may take weeks, or even months, for swelling to disappear.
 The amount of time it takes to recover depends on the cause.

 When to Contact a Medical Professional

-Call your health care provider or go to the emergency room if you have symptoms of lymphangitis.
+Contact your provider or go to the emergency room if you have symptoms of lymphangitis.

 Inflamed lymph vessels; Inflammation - lymph vessels; Infected lymph vessels; Infection - lymph vessels

 Pasternack MS, Swartz MN.
 Lymphadenitis and lymphangitis.
-In: Bennett JE, Dolin R, Blaseer MJ, eds.
+In: Bennett JE, Dolin R, Blaser MJ, eds.
 Mandell, Douglas, and Bennett's Principles and Practice of Infectious Diseases.
-8th ed.
-Philadelphia, PA: Elsevier Saunders; 2015:chap 97.
+9th ed.
+Philadelphia, PA: Elsevier; 2020:chap 95.

 Updated by: Jatin M. Vyas, MD, PhD, Associate Professor in Medicine, Harvard Medical School; Associate in Medicine, Division of Infectious Disease, Department of Medicine, Massachusetts General Hospital, Boston, MA.
 Also reviewed by David C. Dugdale, MD, Medical Director, Brenda Conaway, Editorial Director, and the A.D.A.M.
 Editorial team.